 Here’s the trailhead location in Google Maps.

 Start from the Stout Grove parking lot.
 Walk through Stout Grove and cross Mill Creek to reach the start of the Hiouchi Tail.
 A small footbridge crosses the creek during the summer.
 The creek can easily be forded in the fall and spring, but in winter it’s sometimes too high to cross.
 It’s possible to avoid the creek by starting the hike from the other end of the trail and parking on a short dirt road just west of where Highway 199 crosses the Smith River.
 However, I don’t recommend this because pulling back out onto Highway 199 is somewhat hazardous.

 Leaving the grove, the trail quickly enters a much more mundane riverside redwood forest, with small trees and a dense understory of huckleberry.
-The trail rises and falls as it makes its way along the low bluffs above the river, near the edge of the forest canopy.
+The trail rises and falls as it makes its way along a terrace above the river, near the edge of the forest canopy.
 The trail is somewhat rough and can be a little slow.
-To your left are some glimpses of Jed Smith's magnificent old-growth forest, but it's mostly hidden by the understory.
+To your left are some glimpses of Jed Smith’s magnificent old-growth forest, but it’s mostly hidden by the understory.
 Likewise, the river is mostly hidden by the woods, but there are a few good viewpoints.
 On the other side of the river, the gravel beaches adjacent to the campground are a popular spot for campers to hang out.
 A low hum of traffic noise emanates from Highway 199.